Azure/azure-relay/samples/hybrid-connections/dotnet/portbridge/README.md

 > The sample was built far before the Task-based async programming model was
 > introduced and therefore uses the classic async callback model.

+> Port Bridge previously supported named pipes when it was based on .NET Framework.
+After Port
+> Bridge was converted to .NET Core, named pipe support is broken.
+See the comments in
+> NamedPipeClientConnectionForwarder

 PortBridge is similar to what can generally be achieved via SSH tunneling, but is realized over the Relay so that both parties can reside safely behind Firewalls, leverage the Service Bus authorization integration, and have all communication run